sendgrid/docs/source/API_Reference/Web_API_v3/Mail/errors.md

   {% api_error_table_message "Each unique email address in the personalization block should only be included once.
 You have included [email] more than once."
 "Description." %}
 {% endapi_error_table %}

-{% api_error_table personalizations.cc "" message.personalizations.cc%}
+{% api_error_table personalizations.cc "" message.personalizations.cc %}
   {% api_error_table_row 400 %}
   {% api_error_table_message "The cc array, when used, must at least have an 'email' parameter with a valid email address and it may also contain a 'name' parameter. e.g. {"email" : "example@example.com"} or {"email" : "example@example.com", "name" : "Example Recipient"}" "Description." %}